drensin/YTWatchLaterAI/README.md

 Located in the `frontend/` directory.
 See `frontend/README.md` for setup and deployment instructions (including GitHub Pages).

-## Backend (Google Cloud Functions)
+## Backend

+The backend consists of Google Cloud Functions for most operations and a Google Cloud Run service for the chat functionality.

+### Google Cloud Functions

-Located in the `backend/` directory.
-Each subdirectory is a separate Node.js Cloud Function.
+Located in the `backend/` directory (excluding `gemini-chat-service`).
+Each subdirectory like `handleYouTubeAuth`, `getWatchLaterPlaylist`, etc., is a separate Node.js Cloud Function.
+The `chatWithPlaylist` Cloud Function has been replaced by the `gemini-chat-service` on Cloud Run.

+### Google Cloud Run Service (`gemini-chat-service`)

+Located in the `gemini-chat-service/` directory.
+This is a Node.js application packaged as a Docker container and deployed on Cloud Run.
+*   **Purpose:** Provides a WebSocket endpoint for real-time chat interactions with Gemini.
+It maintains Gemini chat sessions in memory for the duration of a client's connection to provide context persistence for queries related to a specific playlist.
+*   **Technology:** Node.js, Express.js, `ws` (WebSocket library), Docker.

-### Common Setup for Backend Functions:
+### Common Setup for Backend Services (Cloud Functions & Cloud Run):

 1.  **Prerequisites:**
     *   Google Cloud SDK (`gcloud`) installed and configured.